 The Helmholtz Association is Germany's largest scientific research organization.
-It has more than 38,000 staff at its 18 scientific-technical and biological-medical research centers and an annual budget of more than € 4.5 billion (as of 2018).
+More than 38,000 staff work at its 18 scientific-technical and biological-medical research centers and an annual budget amounts to more than € 4.5 billion (as of 2018).

 The Helmholtz Association performs cutting-edge research which contributes significantly to solving the grand challenges of science, society and industry.
-Scientists at Helmholtz focus on highly-complex systems which define human life and the environment.
-This means for example to secure future mobility and energy supply, preserving the environment for future generations, or to find treatments for diseases which have hitherto remained untreatable.
+Scientists at Helmholtz focus on highly-complex systems that define human life and the environment.
+Examples include securing future mobility and energy supply, preserving the environment for future generations, and finding treatments for diseases that have hitherto remained untreatable.
 The activities of the Helmholtz Association aim to secure the long-term foundations of human life and establish the technological basis for a competitive economy.

-To meet these responsibilities, the Helmholtz Association focuses on six research fields: Energy, Earth and Environment, Health, Aeronautics, Space and Transport, Key Technologies plus Matter.
-Within the six research fields, Helmholtz scientists work together and collaborate with external partners - across disciplinary, organizational and national borders.
+To meet these responsibilities, the Helmholtz Association focuses on six research fields: Energy, Earth and Environment, Health, Aeronautics, Space and Transport, Key Technologies and Matter.
+Within these six research fields, Helmholtz scientists collaborate with scientists from other Helmholtz Centers with external partners - across disciplinary, organizational and national borders.
 Indeed, the name Helmholtz stands for sustainable research in which networking is the key principle behind scientific thought and action.
 Through sustainable and program-orientated research, the Helmholtz Association aims to create an effective basis for shaping the future.
 Helmholtz researchers and the staff responsible for technology transfer work with great dedication and success on translating research findings into practical applications.
 In doing so, they fill the Helmholtz Association's mission with life and ensure that research at Helmholtz benefits society and economy.

 The large-scale and complex research infrastructures of the Helmholtz Association guarantee outstanding research conditions.
 The operation and management of research infrastructures is an integral part of the mission of the Helmholtz Association and one of its unique features among Germany's science organizations.
-These infrastructures can also be used by research teams from universities and non-university research institutions both from Germany and abroad, and serve as focal points of many major international collaboration and networks.
+This infrastructure can also be used by research teams from universities and nonuniversity research institutions both within Germany and abroad, thereby serving as a focal point of many major international collaborations and networks.